Before the Appointment

 A booking is necessary for Nuclear Medicine.
-The locations of our Nuclear Medicine services are listed on your Capital Radiology referral or you can click Locations and find your most convenient Capital Radiology site to you.
+The locations of our Nuclear Medicine services are listed on your Capital Radiology referral and find your most convenient Capital Radiology site to you.
 Capital Radiology accepts all radiology provider referral.
 So even if you have another form we will happily perform your test.

 Generally preparation is not required, but occasionally you will be asked to fast for 2-4 hours prior to the scan.
 This will depend on the type of Nuclear Medicine scan that is being done.
 Our bookings staff will provide you with information regarding any necessary preparation and will give you specific instructions prior to your scan.
 Unless otherwise stated, you may drink and eat as usual.
 It is recommended that you check with either your referring doctor or Capital Radiology staff if you can take your usual medications prior to a scan of your heart.